aliokan/bnb-feedback-pdf-generator/README.md

-# POC BNB Feedback Municipality PDF Generator
+# PoC // BNB Feedback Municipality PDF Generator

+This project is a proof of concept for generating PDF files for municipalities.

 ### Prerequisites